worldcoin/world-id-minecraft/README.md

 We also need to run [the Web UI](https://github.com/worldcoin/world-id-minecraft-web) locally.
 Follow the instructions in the README to get it running.

 Once it's up and running, ensure you set the `web-url` in `{MC_SERVER_DIR}/plugins/WorldId/config.yml` to the URL of the web server, typically `http://localhost:3000`.
-Also set `worldcoin-app-id` to the App ID you've gotten from Worldcoin's [Developer Portal](https://developer.worldcoin.org).

 Start the Minecraft client on your computer and connect to the local Minecraft server by specifying `localhost` as Server Address.